Close up female waiste after tummy tuck

 How to Choose the Right Type for Your Body

 The best tummy tuck type for you depends on your body, your goals, and how much correction is needed.
-Every patient in Ireland is different, and the right choice balances your desired results with recovery time and scar placement.
+Every patient is different, and the right choice balances your desired results with recovery time and scar placement.

 Factors to Consider